hongyanwang/Fake-Real-Quadratic-Orders/README.md

 http://www.lmfdb.org/NumberField/QuadraticImaginaryClassGroups

-main.c is for the combination of the Cohen-Lenstra Heuristic and the Ankeny-Artin-Chowla conjecture with small prime set. aacD.c is to look for counterexamples of the Ankeny-Artin-Chowla conjecture for selected D with p in a range.
+main.c is for the combination of the Cohen-Lenstra Heuristic and the Ankeny-Artin-Chowla conjecture with small prime set.

 More descriptions can be found in FRQO.pdf